gert-vercleyen/gert-vercleyen.github.io/_pages/about.md

 ---
 # About me

 My research focuses on finding and probing properties of (multiplicity-free) fusion categories.
 To do so I develop software using computational algebra to solve consistency equations arising from commutative diagrams.
-The data obtained this way is collected as part of packages such as [Anyonica](https://github.com/gert-vercleyen/Anyonica) and, since recently,  [TensorCategories.jl](https://github.com/FabianMaeurer/TensorCategories.jl).
+The data obtained this way is collected as part of packages such as [Anyonica](https://github.com/gert-vercleyen/Anyonica) and, since recently,  [TensorCategories.jl](https://github.com/TensorCategories/TensorCategories.jl).
 I aim to make as much data available online as well on the [AnyonWiki](https://anyonwiki.github.io/).

-My main goal is to have a central repository of computational (yet readable) data on fusion categories that is free, open-source, accessible, user friendly for both mathematicians and physicists.
+My main goal is to have a central repository of computational (yet readable) data on fusion categories that is free, open-source, accessible, and user friendly for both mathematicians and physicists.

 At the moment, the [AnyonWiki](https://anyonwiki.github.io/) contains
 * The $F$-symbols, $R$-symbols, and pivotal coefficients of all multiplicity-free fusion categories up to rank 7.
 All data is downloadable in numerical format and also available symbolically as part of the [Anyonica](https://github.com/gert-vercleyen/Anyonica) and, more recently, [TensorCategories.jl](https://github.com/FabianMaeurer/TensorCategories.jl) packages.